 She was vile.
 “What was?
 How you were teasing them?”

 “They think I’m hiding something, or that I’m hurt or something.
 I don’t know.
 They love it.
 I figured this out this morning.”

-“It didn’t look like they loved it.
-They seemed agitated.”
+“Didn’t look like they loved it.
+They were agitated.”

 “Naw, just curious.”

 Baba was crunching food in the side of his mouth.
-Hummus had run back to the bedroom where, I can only guess, he was hiding under the bed.
+Hummus had run into the bedroom where, I can only guess, he was hiding under the bed.

 “You know, Allison,” Stacey continued, “it goes to show.”

 “What.
 What does this go to show?”
-I was annoyed by this stupid trick, if that’s what it was.
-She just agitated her cats.
+It was a stupid trick, disgusting.
+She agitated her cats.
 That was all.
 I could put food in my pocket and have the same effect.
 She shrugged, her back to me, and opened the dishwasher and pulled out a glass.